PAIR-code/recommendation-rudders/llm-recs/appengine-server/README.md

    in the next step.

 1. The AppEngine service account needs to have permission to make prediction requests.
-You can give this permission using:
+You can give this permission using: [TODO: fix this command]

    ```sh
    gcloud iam service-accounts add-iam-policy-binding \